 Transition Bath’s treasurer Hugh Prentice has been running a sustainable mushroom farm in the vaults under the old railway station at Green Park in Bath since March 2014.
 He has been collecting coffee grounds from cafes and restaurants on a daily basis and using the grounds to grow mushrooms which he then sells at the Saturday Farmers Market which is immediately above.

 In July his mushroom yields dropped significantly because temperatures in the vaults had risen to 27C, significantly above the recommended 15C optimum growing conditions for mushrooms.
-He asked Philip Haile of Transition Bath’s Energy Group, a local energy consultant Piers Sadler and others for advice and recommendations on how he could better manage temperatures and environmental conditions in the vaults.
+He asked Transition Bath’s Energy Group, a local energy consultant Piers Sadler and others for advice and recommendations on how he could better manage temperatures and environmental conditions in the vaults.
 He has now implemented most of the recommendations and combined with lower ambient temperatures his farm is now back in full production.

 The main recommendations were to partition the vaults up into different climatic zones which Hugh has now done.
 Ongoing research is taking place including the use of thermal imaging, temperature logging, blue LEDs and switching to more heat tolerant mushrooms in order to sustainably ensure high yields throughout the year.

 An outline of the ongoing research and background information on the mushroom farm is provided below or in this pdf.

 Ongoing research to make Fungi Fruit’s Mushroom Farm at Green Park Station more sustainable

 There are a number of areas of research taking placing at Fungi Fruit’s mushroom farm in the vaults under the old railway station at Green Park in Bath.
 Their aim is to improve yield and to make the farm more sustainable.
 The research includes: